-Our free Financial Information Service can inform and educate you about financial matters, no matter how your retirement is funded.
+Our free Financial Information Service can inform and educate you about financial matters.
+No matter how you fund your retirement.

 Other payments and services

-You may be eligible for Bereavement Allowance, a short term income support payment for someone whose partner has recently died.
+You may be eligible for Bereavement Allowance.
+This is a short term income support payment for someone whose partner has recently died.
 It’s usually paid for up to 14 weeks.

-Information, support and short term counselling is available if you’re going through a difficult time.
-Find out more about our social work services.
+You can access information, support and short term counselling.
+If you’re going through a difficult time, find out more about our social work services.

 If you have a lot of medical costs, you can claim your Medicare benefits without having to call or visit us.
 Find out about Medicare claiming.

 There are a range of other organisations that provide support services and useful information.
 You can use Payment and Service Finder to locate help in your local area.

 The Department of Veterans Affairs provides some in-home and community support programs.
 They focus on assisting you to continue living independently by supporting your: